The Wayfarer’s Repose

 “I hadn’t noticed,” said Golar.
 His voice was distant.
 “Name is Golar by the way.”

 “Brota.”
 She leaned her mace and shield against the door.
+Civil discord didn’t require weapons and the door would hold for now.
+She had learned to take moments when she could.
 “Before your sister was taken, she swung a lantern at them and they recoiled from it,” said Brota.
-Of course he was scared.
-This was likely the first combat he had scene, this was his home, that was his sister.

-“You really think they just took her?”
+“You really think they just took her?
+Like, they didn’t kill her?”

 “That’s a good thing?”